your adventure in

 Notes.

 2. Choose from department approved list.
-At least six of eleven credits must be CE or CONE courses for the Engineering Topics Electives.
+At least six of nine credits must be CE or CONE courses for the Engineering Topics Electives.

 3. See Basic Program for Professional Engineering Curricula for accepted substitutions for curriculum designated courses in the Basic Program.